rajnathsah/LinkedinJobScraping/README.md

 Let us go through the code.

 For scraping linkedin content, i have used selenium to browse the page.
-Selenium uses web driver, i have chosen chrome webdriver for this, which can be downloaded from [chrome webdriver](https://chromedriver.chromium.org/downloads).
+Selenium uses web driver, i have chosen chrome web driver for this, which can be downloaded from [chrome web driver](https://chromedriver.chromium.org/downloads).
 But since i am trying to automate the whole stuff, i have added a piece code which will check for chrome webdriver first and if it is not present then it will download latest one, unzip it and place it in current working directory.
-It is always better to user latest chrome web driver with latest chrome browser.
-For this, this script will check if chrome web driver used is more than 7 day old, then it will download latest one and replace the old file.
+It is always better to use latest chrome web driver with latest chrome browser.
+For this, this script will check if chrome web driver used is more than 7 day old, then it will download latest one and replace the old one.

-Module driver has a python file chromedriver.py, it has two function, get_chrome_driver_release for getting the latest chrome driver release version.
+Module driver has a python file chromedriver.py, it has two function, get_chrome_driver_release for getting the latest chrome driver release version
 ```python
 def get_chrome_driver_release():
     result = requests.get('https://chromedriver.storage.googleapis.com/LATEST_RELEASE')
     return result.text
 ```
-And other for downloading the chrome driver.
+and download_driver for downloading the chrome driver.
 ```python
 def download_driver(version):
     driver_download_url= 'https://chromedriver.storage.googleapis.com/{}/chromedriver_win32.zip'.format(version)